JacobLinCool/UE.js/README.md

-# UE.js - User Exist?
+# UE.js - User Exists?
 A JavaScript API to check if the user exists.

 ## Support Sites